sanikabhat/SQL8WeekChallenge/README.md

   order by c.customer;

-8. Which item was purchased first by the customer after they became a member?
+8. Which item was purchased first by the customer after they became a member? select customer_id, order_date, product_name from(
+select s.customer_id,
+s.order_date,
+m.product_name,
+rank() over(partition by s.customer_id order by s.order_date) as rnk1
+from dannys_diner.sales as s
+join
+dannys_diner.members as mem
+on s.customer_id = mem.customer_id
+join dannys_diner.menu as m
+on s.product_id= m.product_id
+where s.order_date >= mem.join_date ) as c
+where rnk1=1;

-9. Which item was purchased just before the customer became a member?
+10. Which item was purchased just before the customer became a member?

-10. What is the total items and amount spent for each member before they became a member?
+12. What is the total items and amount spent for each member before they became a member?
-11. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+13. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
-12. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+14. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?